nickfox/GpsTracker/phoneClients/android/README.md

 This project was built with *android studio* and works fine with both servers.
+This version now suports google play location services in a background service. also will restart location updates if phone is rebooted.

 This version is the same as the current version in the Google Play store.